Having worked with Magento for more than a decade, I have seen a ton of botched store implementations.

 I’ve seen larger brands work with “Magento agencies” that actually had little-to-no experience with Magento.

-I’ve seen smaller stores try to save some money with freelancers who could afford to charge less because they cut so many corners.
+I’ve seen smaller stores try to save some money with freelance Magento developers who could afford to charge less because they cut so many corners.

-Fortunately, during my 12 years working with Magento, I’ve learned that there are 10 ways you can make your hiring process a successful one.
+Fortunately, during my years and years of working with Magento, I’ve learned that there are 10 ways you can make your hiring process a successful one.

 10 Tips for Finding the Best Possible Magento Developer or Agency